mvolkmann/blog/src/meteor.md

 Methods are meant to be called from client-side code.
 Server-side implementations are invoked using a
 Remote Procedure Call (RPC) that utilizes WebSockets.

-This is alternative to REST calls implemented using HTTP.
+Meteor Methods are an alternative to REST calls implemented using HTTP.
+An issue with using Meteor Methods instead of REST is that they can only be called from Meteor apps.

 Common uses for Methods include inserting a document in a collection,